noir-lang/book/src/language_concepts/data_types.md

 }
 ```

-An instance of struct can then be created with actual values in `<Key>: <Value>` pairs of any order.
+An instance of a struct can then be created with actual values in `<Key>: <Value>` pairs in any order.
 Struct fields are accessible using their given names:

 ```rust,noplaypen
 fn main() {